sarken/docs/front_end_coding/patterns-listbox.markdown

 ### XHTML diagram

-The following diagram is taken from [the index of theater fandoms](http://archiveofourown.org/media/Theater/fandoms).
+The following diagram is taken from [an index of fandoms for a specific media type](http://archiveofourown.org/media/Theater/fandoms).
 It's an example of multiple listboxes within an index.

 <ol class="diagram">
 <li>&lt;ol class="alphabet fandom index group"&gt;